Nigeria's Boko Haram behind schoolboys' abduction -audio message | Law-Order

 Boko Haram, whose name means "Western education is forbidden" in the local Hausa language, has waged an insurgency in the northeast of Nigeria since 2009 but has not previously claimed attacks in the northwest.
 The claims in the audio tape, if true, could mark a widening influence of jihadist groups operating in northeastern Nigeria, political analysts said.

-On Monday, an attack blamed on Boko Haram killed 28 people and burned 800 homes in the southern Diffa region of Niger, which borders Nigeria to the north.
 "There is a danger that jihadists operating in the Sahel could potentially build alliances with groups that have previously remained in northeast Nigeria.
 That would further destabilise the region," Nwanze said.
+A Monday attack in the southern Diffa region of Niger, which borders Nigeria to the north, left 28 people dead and 800 homes burned.
+The Diffa governor blamed the assault on Boko Haram.

 Boko Haram carried out the 2014 kidnap of more than 200 girls from a school in the northeastern town of Chibok.
 About half the girls have been found or freed, dozens have been paraded in propaganda videos, and some are believed to be dead.
 More than 30,000 people have been killed since Boko Haram began its insurgency, aimed at creating an Islamic state.